k-jingyang/k-jingyang.github.io/_posts/2020-03-09-dns-and-go-links.md

 > You have to add an A record

 Hmmm.
-I know what DNS does!
+That sounds like DNS alright, and I know what DNS does!
 It translates easy to remember names like `www.example.com` to its IP address.
 Our web browser contacts a DNS server whenever we try to access something like `www.example.com` to fetch its corresponding IP address.

-> A records?
+> What are A records?

+A records?
 It's a DNS thing...
 What my reply would be, if I were to be asked about it.
 Using this little run-in with DNS, I decided to stretch my understanding for a bit.

 ### DNS lookup
 Although we refer to them usually as just DNS servers, there are actually 4 types.